hujhax/austin-improv-wiki/Human People.md

 People who love doing musical improv together.

 ## History
 Greg started a musical practice group during level three music class at [[The Hideout Theatre]].
-Out of that, a format and Human People was born.
+Out of that, a format and Human People were born.

 ## More Information
 * [https://www.facebook.com/Human-People-1709857375961100 The troupe's facebook page.]